stoppie/wikipedia-assistant/README.md

 ## 2. Technical Details and Assumptions

 - **Database Selection:** MySQL was chosen due to its structured data handling capabilities and compatibility with Wiki dump files produced by MariaDB.

-- **Update Protocol:** Updates are scheduled monthly, aligning with Wikimedia's dump release frequency.

 - **Database Designation:** Two distinct databases differentiate production (`wiki_assistant`) and staging (`wiki_staging`) data.

-- **API Capabilities:** The API returns predefined query results and also offers flexibility for custom SELECT queries.
+- **Database Relationships:** `pagelinks` and `categorylinks` tables include foreign keys linking to the `page` table, enhancing data consistency.

 - **Data Integrity and Constraints:** The raw `pagelinks` and `categorylinks` tables have discrepancies.
 Specifically, certain rows in these tables reference a `page_id` that doesn't exist in the `page` table.
 The `INSERT IGNORE INTO` statement is employed to bypass foreign key constraint violations.
 However, this method, though functional now, isn't ideal for long-term production use.

-- **Database Relationships:** `pagelinks` and `categorylinks` tables include foreign keys linking to the `page` table, enhancing data consistency.

 - **Data Processes:**
   * The `pageoutdatedness` table is formed by gauging the maximum time gap between updates of related pages.
   * The `categoryoutdated` table sorts pages based on outdatedness within categories, pinpointing the most outdated page per category.

+- **Update Protocol:** Updates are scheduled monthly, aligning with Wikimedia's dump release frequency.

 - **Data Handling:** Uniform files and scripts cater to both initial data configuration and periodic refreshes.

-- **Deployment Strategy:** The API, hosted on Cloud Run Service, benefits from managed security and scalability.
+- **API Deployment:** The API, hosted on Cloud Run Service, benefits from managed security and scalability.

 - **Infrastructure Oversight:** Terraform outlines the infrastructure, ensuring auditable, versioned changes.

 ## 3. Implemented Security Measures

-1. **Database Accessibility:** The Cloud SQL instance is bound only to a private IP, bolstering security by prohibiting public access.
+1. **Database Accessibility:** Despite the public nature of Wikimedia data, the database is designed without public exposure, emphasizing best data security practices.

 2. **VM Access Control:** The virtual machine, instrumental for database operations, accepts connections solely from a specific external IP.